Annual Local SEO Checkup

 8. Reviews & Reputation

-Google has been placing heavy emphasis on first party reviews when it comes to Local SEO.
+Google places heavy emphasis on first party reviews when it comes to Local SEO.
 Relevant reviews are considered important as they help influence buyers while improving local relativity.

 There are numerous review softwares one can use to help facilitate the request of reviews from customers and easily manage the results.